Sean - Teacher #2629

 Teaching Philosophy

-I believe that education has the purpose of helping students achieve their personal best in all that they do.
-Whether it is intellectually, creatively, emotionally or socially, students should be encouraged and supported to achieve success and growth through these four aspects: being part of an inclusive community, creating a safe, comfortable environment, the teacher as inspirer and facilitator, and student-centred learning.
+I firmly believe that education is about empowering students to reach their personal best in all aspects of their lives.
+Whether it's intellectual, creative, emotional, or social growth, students should be encouraged and supported to achieve success through four key elements: an inclusive community, a safe and comfortable environment, the teacher as an inspirer and facilitator, and student-centered learning.

 Musical Education

-I have a classical trumpet degree from Trinity Western University (TWU) and a Bachelor of Education degree from the University of BC (UBC).
+I hold a classical trumpet degree from Trinity Western University (TWU) and a Bachelor of Education degree from the University of British Columbia (UBC).

 Rates